-To understand the cab driver’s behaviour, we need to recognize that the two game-theorists’ decision to offer him a lower sum than the one that the cab driver knew or believed was a fair amount for the distance driven provoked the latter’s contempt and anger.
-Viewed from the assumption of rationality, the cab driver’s behaviour made no sense whatsoever: not only did he lose the 2,200 shekels that his passengers were willing to pay him, he lost both the gasoline and time which he spent on the wasted trip, since, during that time, he might have been able to find another passenger who was not a game theorist intent on saving a little money.
-Rather than being a net gain, which is what the trip would have been had he accepted the slightly lower offer, the trip was a net loss – an outcome that, according to game theorists, is simply not possible in such a situation because of their failure to understand the true causes of human behaviour.
+To understand the cab driver’s behaviour, we need to recognize that the two game-theorists’ decision to offer him a lower sum than the one that the cab driver knew or believed was a fair amount for the distance driven provoked the driver’s contempt and anger.
+Viewed from the assumption of rationality, the cab driver’s behaviour makes no sense whatsoever: not only did he lose the 2,200 shekels that his passengers were willing to pay him, he lost both the gasoline and time which he spent on the wasted trip, since, during that time, he might have found another passenger who was not a game theorist intent on saving a little money.
+Rather than being a net gain, which is what the trip would have been had he accepted the slightly lower offer, the trip was a net loss – an outcome that, according to game theorists, is simply not possible in such a situation because of their belief that all human beings are rational creatures, and hence, their failure to understand the true causes of human behaviour.

 Game theory models like the classic prisoners’ dilemma falsely assume that human beings are entirely free to choose which of the two or more actions they will take, without considering the effects on one’s behaviour of traditions, peer pressure, what those who are in one’s realm of influence will think of one’s decision, and so forth.
 Numerous are the historical examples of a people rejecting new innovations or practices that would clearly have been advantageous to them, simply because they went against their traditions.
 For example, vaccination was notoriously difficult to implement in areas where people were uneducated, and many gypsies have refused to settle down in one place because it would have meant abandoning their nomadic traditions.
 Presently, governments in some countries are having considerable difficulty in attempting to limit or reduce their country’s population by encouraging people to use some form of birth control, again because using birth control goes against their traditions or religion, which is also a form of traditional behaviour.
 These examples show that, contrary to what game theorists and others assume, in many real-world situations, people are not entirely free to pursue the most rational outcome, or the outcome that is most advantageous to them – which, of course, contradicts the assumptions made by game theorists and others.
 The prisoners’ dilemma is simply another example of the mistaken philosophical belief that human beings are rational creatures that seek out the most logical or rational outcome in every situation in their lives, whether in terms of monetary payoffs, reduced prison sentences, greater pleasure or utility, and so on.